Master your job interview.

 After the interview

-Write thank-you note to each interviewer within 2 days.
-Hand-written notes leave stronger impression.
-Customize your notes to relate to your conversation at the interview.
+Send a thank-you note to each interviewer within two days of the interview.
+Hand-written notes leave a stronger impression, but email is appropriate and faster.
+Customize your notes to reflect your conversation at the interview.

 Reflect on your interview performance for opportunities to improve.